c4lliope/rfcs/027-var-steps/proposal.md

 This response would then be loaded into the build's local var source, available as `((.:time))`.

 ## Open Questions

-* Could this be related to how we approach [concourse/concourse#738](https://github.com/concourse/concourse/issues/783)? :thinking:
+* n/a

 ## Answered Questions

-* n/a
+* > Could this be related to how we approach [concourse/concourse#738](https://github.com/concourse/concourse/issues/783)? :thinking:

+  This was tempting, and I even wrote up and threw away an entire revision to this proposal for this, but ultimately I think it's best that Concourse sticks to its current ethos of being the "dot connector" and not the "dot" - inputs should come from an external source of truth, not arbitrary values given in the UI.

 ## New Implications